- U Chan Sein

-- He is an RUBC Gold.
-He represented RUBC in Inter-club events in Burma, India, Ceylon, and Hong Kong.
+- Represented RUBC in Burma, India, Ceylon, and Hong Kong.

-- He won the Venables Bowl for Coxless Pairs with Dr. Harry Saing (Bow, GBNF) at the ARAE Regatta in Calcutta in 1958.
+- Won the Venables Bowl for Coxless Pairs with Dr. Harry Saing (Bow, GBNF) at the ARAE Regatta in Calcutta in 1958.

-- He won the Silver Medal in Yachting at a SEAP Games with U Hla Khin (Navy).
+- Won the Silver Medal in Yachting at a SEAP Games with U Hla Khin (Navy).